MrMinos/ascii-chat/README.md

 TODO
 ==========
+- Port some functions as inline assembly for class project
+- Have optimization in mind, when programming the code in assembly

 - Client should continuously attempt to reconnect
 - Client program should accept URL arguments, as well as IP addresses like it does now
 - Colorize ASCII output